henchiyb/web-fetch-cli/DESIGN.md

   * Save both html and metadata (Use html parser to count images and links)

 * Get metadata:
-  * Check if metadata existed -> print file content
+  * Check if metadata file existed -> print file content
   * If not => print "Metadata not found"

 ## Things not done

 * `Archive all assets as well as html so that you load the web page locally with all assets loading properly.`
   * Now this app only download 1 web page at input url, if subpages needed we have to check each link in pages, download subpage and change the link to local file
-  * Same as above, to get CSS/Image we ahve to download all by link and replace the path with local file path
+  * Same as above, to get CSS/Image we have to download all by link and replace the path with local file path
 * Add db for test (like a db for test and clear db after each test)
 * Optimization:
   * When download multi pages, the execution time maybe slow because we run sequentialy -> can use parallel to speed up the process
-  * The cons of this approach is if in argument input have duplicate url, 2 process may be write into same file at the same time => conflict
+  * The cons of this approach is if argument input have duplicate urls, 2 or more processes can write into same file at the same time => conflict.
+We can filter the input before running to deal with this case